ShitcoinWizard/SHIW/README.md

 🧠 For interested Shitcoin Junkies & FairLaunch Investors, take a look at the Tokenomics:

-*Total Supply 1,000,000,000 :
+💎 Total Supply 1,000,000,000 :
   - PancakeSwap Liquidity : 94% (will be locked forever)
   - Marketing wallet: 4% of the total supply
   - Dev wallet: 2% of the total supply
-*Transaction Tax 15% distributed as follows:
+💎 Transaction Tax 15% distributed as follows:
   - 7% Redistribution In rewards token for $SHIW holders
   - 5% Marketing and Buyback
   - 3% Auto Liquidity Pool
-*Burn Mechanism by using the multiple dapp features TBA
+💎 Burn Mechanism by using the multiple dapp features TBA

 For more info, join the Shitcoin Wizard army
 Website: shiw.finance